Note

 - Agents for Copilot

-You can use these insights to:
+Use these insights to:

-- Identify which Copilot features are most popular among your users
+- Identify which Copilot features are most popular among your users.

-- Spot underutilized features that might benefit from more user training
+- Spot underutilized features that might benefit from more user training.

-- Track adoption trends across different Microsoft 365 applications over 7, 30, 90, 180 days’ time ranges
+- Track adoption trends across different Microsoft 365 applications over 7, 30, 90, and 180 days' time ranges.

 Note